johanmz/MultiFMBerry/README.md

 * MMR-70 transmitter, two or more.
 If you want to control only one transmitter, it makes more sense to use the software and hardware setup from Tobias since it doesn't need the additional IC's.
 * Raspberry Pi (tested with 3B and 4B but see the limitations of the Pi4 in [AUDIO.md](audio/AUDIO.md) before you start!)
 * TCA9548A, MCP23017 and AMS1117 breakout board(s) from AliExpress or Ebay
-* Soldering equipment (soldering iron and some solder)
+* Soldering equipment (soldering iron and some solder).
+Soldering skills.
+* Thin wire to connect the transmitter boards to the TCA9548A and MCP23017 IC's, Dupont line cable (male to female) for the connection to the PI's GPIO connector.
+* PCB prototype board (8 x 12 cm is fine, you can also mount the transmitters upright on the board)
 * USB sound card for each transmitter, the cheap "3D Sound" USB sound sticks from AliExpress work fine.
 * One or more USB hubs if you have more than 4 transmitters.
 You need a hub with Multiple Transaction Translators (MTT).
 The BIG7 from UUgear and the Waveshare USB3.2 HAT (5 port) work fine and have the same form factor as the Pi as a bonus.
 See also [AUDIO.md](audio/AUDIO.md).